awsdocs/amazon-sns-developer-guide/doc_source/sns-access-policy-use-cases.md

 }
 ```

-## Allow a CloudWatch Alarm in an AWS Account to Publish to an Amazon SNS Topic in a Different AWS Account<a name="sns-allow-cloudwatch-alarm-to-publish-to-topic-in-another-account"></a>
+## Allow Any CloudWatch Alarm in an AWS Account to Publish to an Amazon SNS Topic in a Different AWS Account<a name="sns-allow-cloudwatch-alarm-to-publish-to-topic-in-another-account"></a>

-In this case, the CloudWatch alarm in account `111122223333` is allowed to publish to an Amazon SNS topic in account `444455556666`\.
+In this case, any CloudWatch alarms in account `111122223333` are allowed to publish to an Amazon SNS topic in account `444455556666`\.

 ```
 {
-  "Version": "2012-10-17",
   "Statement": [{
     "Effect": "Allow",
-    "Principal": "*",
+    "Principal": {
+      "AWS": "*"
+    },
     "Action": "SNS:Publish",
     "Resource": "arn:aws:sns:us-east-2:444455556666:MyTopic",
     "Condition": {
       "ArnLike": {
-        "aws:SourceArn": "arn:aws:cloudwatch:us-east-2:111122223333:alarm:MyAlarm"
+        "aws:SourceArn": "arn:aws:cloudwatch:us-east-2:111122223333:alarm:*"
       }
     }
   }]